populationgenetics/exercises/GWAS/ExerciseGWAS_2020.md

 display plink.genomepairwise_relatedness_1.png
 ```

 The figure shows estimates of the relatedness for all pairs of individuals.
 For each pair k1 is the proportion of the genome where the pair shares 1 of their allele identical-by-descent (IBD) and k2 is the proportion of the genome where the pair shares both their alleles IBD.
-The expected (k1,k2) values for simple relationships are shown in the figure with MZ=monozygotic twins, PO=parent offspring, FS=full sibling, HS=half sibling, C1=first cousin (or avuncular pair), C2=cousin once removed.
+The expected (k1,k2) values for simple relationships are shown in the figure with MZ=monozygotic twins, PO=parent offspring, FS=full sibling, HS=half sibling (or avuncular or grandparent-granchild), C1=first cousin, C2=cousin once removed.

 * Are any of the individuals in your dataset closely related?
 * What assumption in association studies is violated when individuals are related?